 Editing instructions formatted like this are intended to be copied into the TGbe Draft (i.e. they are instructions to the 802.11 editor on how to merge the text with the baseline documents).

 Proposed spec text

+TGbe editor: Modify the 9.4.2.312.2.3 (Common Info field of the Basic Multi-Link element) as follows: (#12326)